Welcome to Tom Ulrich Consulting

 I know how to create and lead a team to help develop the software and documentation.
 And if need be, I know how to fix the team.
-Not only have I been leading teams for over 20 years, I'm now 2 years into a doctorate in Organizational Leadership.
+Not only have I been leading teams for over 20 years, I have a Ph.D. in Organizational Leadership.
 I know how to lead engineers.

 And how do I do it?

 I work from a blank sheet of paper.